|Academic Term||Summer A-Term|

 9 UW credits per quarter

-The program is tailored for Junior and Senior undergraduate students with a solid scientific background who are enrolled in aerospace, mechanical, and mechatronics engineering curricula.
+The program is tailored for undergraduate students entering their Junior or Senior years with a solid scientific background who are enrolled in aerospace, mechanical, and mechatronics engineering curricula.
 A limited number of graduate students demonstrating strong motivation and good results in their application can also be selected.

-You can expect to receive 9 UW credits of AA 498 for the program.
+The course for the space program is being evaluated for credit by the A&A department.
+For the aviation program, you can expect to receive 9 UW credits of AA 498.
 For A&A students, 6 credits can be counted toward the A&A free electives and 3 credits can be counted toward the I&S requirement.

 If you’re looking for a record of how courses from this institution have been transferred in the past, visit the credit equivalency database to help you determine what foreign courses might satisfy your academic needs here at the UW.